arnaud-ma/vscode_profile/README.md

 The theme used is `One Dark Pro`.
 Some features are added in the `settings.json` file :

-- For the font, you can see the `- font / writing style` section in the `settings.json` file.
+- The JetBrains mono font is used if installed, with ligatures
 - Module import are bolded
 - Abstract methods are bolded
 - Everything related to annotation is of a different color (close to the comments one)
 - async function are of a different color

-For even more customization, you can add (only need to download):
+For even more customization, you can add (only need to install in VS Code) :

 - a file icon theme like [Material icon theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme)
 - a product icon theme like [Fluent icons](https://marketplace.visualstudio.com/items?itemName=miguelsolorio.fluent-icons)